Willrichards11/Arousal-and-Valence-estimation/README.md

 Read me for MSc Project - William Richards

 NOTE: THE CODE WILL NOT RUN AS IT REQUIRES a pretained affect net model and the processing and storage of many gigabytes of data.
-However, model results are printed in the all analysis notebook.
+However, model results are printed in the jupyter notebooks.

 The code is broken up in to 3 directories: